 - ½ cup / 50g flaked almonds

-- 2 tbsp powdered sweetener plus 1 ¼ tsp water
+- 2 tablespoon powdered sweetener plus 1 ¼ teaspoon water

 - Preheat the oven to 160C / 325F.
 Line the bottom of a pie dish with parchment paper and grease the sides with butter.